Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 I'm willing to make two exceptions:

 1. Engines in the "semi-independent" section may mix results that do meet the aforementioned criteria with results that do not.
-2. Engines in the "non-generalist" section may use indexes primarily made of user-submitted sites, rather than focusing primarily on sites discovered organically through crawling.
+2. Engines in the "almost qualified" section may use indexes primarily made of user-submitted or hand-picked sites, rather than focusing primarily on sites discovered organically through crawling.

 The reason the second exception exists is that while user submissions don't represent automatic crawling, they do at least inform the engine of new interesting websites that it had not previously discovered; these websites can then be shown to other users.
 That's fundamentally what an alternative web index needs to achieve.

-I'm not willing to budge on my "no hand-picked websites" rule.
+I'm not usually willing to budge on my "no hand-picked websites" rule.
 Hand-picked sites will be ignored, whether your engine fetches content through their APIs or crawls and scrapes their content.
 It's fine to use hand-picked websites as starting points for your crawler (Wikipedia is a popular option).

 I only consider search engines that focus on link results for webpages.
 Image search engines are out of scope, though I _might_ consider some other engines for non-generalist search (e.g., Semantic Scholar finds PDFs rather than webpages).